Azerbaijani airliner with 67 people onboard crashes in Kazakhstan leaving 32 survivors | Business

 - Russian Federation

-An Azerbaijani airliner with 67 people onboard crashed Wednesday in the Kazakhstani city of Aktau, leaving at least 32 survivors, according to officials.
-More than 30 people are likely dead.
+An Azerbaijani airliner with 67 people onboard crashed Wednesday near the Kazakhstani city of Aktau, leaving at least 32 survivors, according to officials.
+More than 30 people may be dead.

+The plane was en route from the Azerbaijani capital of Baku to the Russian city of Grozny in the North Caucasus.

+Kazakhstan's Emergency Ministry said in a Telegram statement that those on board included five crew.
+A total of 29 survivors, including two children, have been hospitalized, the ministry told Russia's state news agency, RIA Novosti.

-Prosecutor General's Office in Azerbaijan later reported that at least 32 people survived the crash, adding that the number wasn't final.
+The Prosecutor General's Office in Azerbaijan later reported that at least 32 people survived the crash, adding that the number wasn't final.
+Azerbaijan's Foreign Ministry said in a statement that some of them were in critical condition.

 Mobile phone footage circulating online appeared to show the aircraft making a steep descent before smashing into the ground in a fireball.
 Other footage showed part of its fuselage ripped away from the wings and the rest of the aircraft, lying upside in the grass.
 The footage corresponded to the plane's colors and its registration number.